ingeint/idempiere-plugin-scaffold/idempiere-plugin-template/com.ingeint.template/README.md

 </invoice>
 ```

-- `KeyValueLogger`: Use Clogger to log information with a key/value format, example:
+- `KeyValueLogger`: Use CLogger to log information with a key/value format, example:

 ```java
 KeyValueLogger keyValueLogger = KeyValueLogger.instance(App.class);